Skip to main content

 #Sufficiency dimensionWhat we haveWhat's missing for BSIPriority

-1Benefit-to-study mapping7 benefits, 9 studies — mapping is implicit in filter criteria codeExplicit narrative in CER mapping each benefit to its supporting studies, with per-benefit sufficiency conclusionHigh
+1Benefit-to-study mapping3 benefits (7GH, 5RB, 3KX) with sub-criteria, 9 studies — mapping is implicit in filter criteria codeExplicit narrative in CER mapping each benefit to its supporting studies, with per-benefit sufficiency conclusionHigh

 2Indication coverage justificationStudies cover melanoma, pigmented lesions, multiple chronic conditions, HS, GPP, alopeciaExplanation of how 9 studies covering ~15 conditions justify claims across all ICD-11 Ch.14 (~346 conditions).
 The uniform algorithm architecture argument needs to be made explicitHigh